jwmerrill/zig-lox/README.md

 [Crafting Interpreters source code](https://github.com/munificent/craftinginterpreters)

 I've taken a lot of inspiration from [zox](https://github.com/raulgrell/zox), an earlier Zig implementation.
+That project demonstrates creating a wasm build of the lox interpreter and running it on a web page.